Suspicious package addressed to CNN intercepted at Atlanta post office

 ► MORE | What President Trump said about arrest of man accused of sending pipe bombs through mail

-One man was arrested in south Florida on Friday in connection with those mailed devices.
+Authorities arrested a man in south Florida on Friday in connection with those mailed devices.
 It is not known if Monday's package is directly connected to the devices mailed last week.

 Cesar Sayoc, 56, is due to make an initial court appearance on Monday in connection with the suspicious packages.
 He is facing five federal charges in connection with sending bomb-like devices across the country to Democrats and media personalities who have been critical of the president.